Bongal Kheda

 Bongal Kheda (trans.
-"Drive out the Bengalis) was a nationalistic movement in Assam, India, orchestrated by native Assamese job seekers which aimed to purge out non-native job competitors — primarily, middle-class Hindu Bengalis.
+"Drive out the Bengalis) was a nationalistic and anti-Bengali movement in Assam, India, orchestrated by native Assamese job seekers which aimed to purge out non-native job competitors — primarily, middle-class Hindu Bengalis.
 Assam has long been anti-Bengali and after the Independence of India, the Assamese Hindu middle class gained political control in Assam and tried to gain social and economic parity with their competitors, the Bengali Hindu middle class.
 A significant period of property damage, ethnic policing and even instances of street violence occurred in the region.
 The exact timeline is disputed, though many authors agree the 1960s saw a height of disruption.
 It was part of a broader discontent within Assam that would foreshadow the Assamese Language Movement and the anti-Bangladeshi Assam Movement.

 Background

 Robin Dey, an ethnic Bengali Hindu writer of Assamese language teenage literature was forced to leave Assam.

 Beginning in 1826, the British East India Company gradually brought the entire Northeast India under control and included Assam in the Bengal Presidency.
 Over time educated elite Bengali Hindus began occupying colonial administrative and professional positions, locally they were called as Babus and the emerging Assamese nationalists began looking at both the British as well as this class of Bengalis as outsiders.
 The concern for rapidly increasing amount of refugees arriving from East Bengal and later newly formed East Pakistan in the 1940s, created tension among the Indigenous Assamese people and many tribes in the state.
 The first influx of Hindu refugees in considerable number was in October 1946 following the Noakhali riots.
-By May 1949 the number of total refugees reached two-and-half lakhs increasing up to 2,740,455.
+By May 1949 the number of total refugees reached two-and-half lakhs increasing up to 2,74,455.
 In May 1948, ethnic tension escalated between the Assamese people and the Bengali Hindus in the Paan bazaar area of Guwahati, which soon spread to different parts of Assam.
 Bengali-owned shops were looted in Guwahati.
 Abusive wall graffiti were put out across the streets of Guwahati such as "Who ate all the fish?, the Bengalis!
 So out with them."
 In 1956, there were widespread disturbances in the erstwhile undivided Goalpara district, when the States Reorganization Commission visited the district to ascertain the feasibility of the district's merger with West Bengal.
 Sarat Chandra Sinha, the Congress MLA who would later be the Chief minister of Assam, is known to have rallied in different parts of Goalpara district and made provocative speeches against the Bengali Hindus, instigating mob violence against them.
 Around 250 Bengali medium schools were converted to Assamese medium schools overnight.
 As per a letter by PM Jawaharlal Nehru to the Assam government, at least one Bengali Hindu was stabbed.